6. Sweeten it up

 9. Don't be fooled by labeling gimmicks

-Foods marketed as low-fat or fat-free can still be high in calories and sodium.
-Likewise, foods touted as cholesterol-free can still be high in fat, saturated fat and sugar.
-Check nutrition labels to find out the whole story.
+Foods labeled as low-fat or fat-free can pack plenty of calories and sodium.
+And foods touted as cholesterol-free can still be high in fat, sodium and sugar.
+Check nutrition labels to find out the whole story and make a smart snack choice.

 10. Designate a snacking zone

-Restrict snacking to certain areas, such as the kitchen, and avoid connecting eating with screen time.
+Only allow snacking in certain areas, such as the kitchen, and avoid serving snacks during screen time.
 You'll save your child countless calories from mindless munching.
-If your child needs to snack on the go, offer a banana, string cheese, yogurt sticks, cereal bars, carrot sticks or other drip-free items.
+For snacks on the go, offer a banana, string cheese, yogurt sticks, cereal bars, carrot sticks or other less messy foods.

 Teaching your child to make healthy snack choices now will help set the stage for a lifetime of healthy eating.
 Start today!